 Whatever the family situation, changes in demographics mean that people are living and working longer and soon we will have five generations in the workplace at any one time.
 Stereotypes about each of the different generations at work abound (and I’m sceptical about most), but one thing is true: when it comes to benefits, one size does not fit all.
 Someone nearing retirement will have very different priorities to the recent graduate paying off a student loan or the first-time parent.
 So flexibility in terms of benefits will continue to be critical.

-Four key suggestions for managing flexible benefits:
+4 key suggestions for managing flexible benefits

 - Don’t assume – ask!
 You will have data already about which benefits people are opting for – but this is only part of the story.
 Low take up doesn’t mean the benefit isn’t worthwhile.
 It just means only a few employees value it, which is just fine.
 The only way of really understanding what your employees want is to ask them.

 - Make your offering as wide as possible.
 Your employees are individual and have individual circumstances and needs.
 Your demographics will give you some idea of what will be valued by your people.
-There will no doubt be a little more administration to do as you add more offerings into you benefits mix.
+There will no doubt be a little more administration to do as you add more offerings into your benefits mix.
 But if you get it right, this will be outweighed by the engagement you will get in return.

 - Get innovative!
 Cycle to Work schemes and childcare vouchers no longer set you apart – they are simply average.
 Negotiate with local companies and providers for discounts.
 Look at your own products and services and make them available to your people.
 Scan the market to see what is new.